What this handout is about

 Goal-setting and time management

 The senior year is an exceptionally busy time for college students.
-In addition to the usual load of courses and jobs, senior have the daunting task of applying for jobs and/or graduate school.
+In addition to the usual load of courses and jobs, seniors have the daunting task of applying for jobs and/or graduate school.
 These demands are angst producing and time consuming If that scenario sounds familiar, don’t panic!
 Do start strategizing about how to make a time for your thesis.
 You may need to take a lighter course load or eliminate extracurricular activities.
 Even if the thesis is the only thing on your plate, you still need to make a systematic schedule for yourself.
 Most departments require that you take a class that guides you through the honors project, so deadlines likely will be set for you.
 Still, you should set your own goals for meeting those deadlines.
 Here are a few suggestions for goal setting and time management:

 - Start early.
 Keep in mind that many departments will require that you turn in your thesis sometime in early April, so don’t count on having the entire spring semester to finish your work.
 Ideally, you’ll start the research process the semester or summer before your senior year so that the writing process can begin early in the fall.